Malachite01/Malachite01/README.md

 - 🪙 [A token economy web application](https://github.com/Malachite01/SAE-Trisomie21-HG) made for the association "[trisomie 21 Haute-Garonne](http://trisomie21-haute-garonne.org/)" to help autistic and trisomic children (definition of token economy [here](https://www.dictionary.com/browse/token-economy)).

+- 🖼️ [An image processing project](https://github.com/Malachite01/Image_processing_project/), to denoise, or add noise, with different types of processing, on grayscale images.

 - 👨‍💻 [A REST API](https://github.com/Malachite01/apiRestBlog) that treat the cases GET, POST, PUT, DELETE, and uses a jwt_token for user authentication.

 - 💻 [A web-documentary](https://webdoc-wejustwork.netlify.app/) about "crunch" in the video game industry, where I developed the website in its entirety.
 There is also a small video-game at the bottom of the website, that one of my team mates did, and where I did a lot of the assets.